darklab8/blog/blog/articles/article_detailed/article_choosing_pet_projects/article.md

 It is really pointless to make "business-like needed project in a vacuum".
 It could work as part of tutorial completion, but it has no life beyond its first implementation.
 A good project has users
 - at minimum one, you.
 If you are not using it, how could you persuade other users that it will have a valid usability?
-    - You could build CLI tool you need in development, you could build any interface daily task organizer for example too.
+    - You could build CLI tool you need in development
+    - you could build any interface daily task organizer for example too.
+    - or you could find yourself one day wishing where to present projects you made, and writing words as articles once and then able to link them instead of repeating  again and again, and thus making [blog site]({{.SiteRoot}}) like the one this article in.
 - Also by having at least one user you, it is ensured that someone will be sending bug fix requests, maintenance requests and may be even feature requests to the author

 For example, i started with CLI instrument (because it is kind of easiest interface also too)